shikhar321/C-for-Everyone-Structured-Programming/README.md

-# C-for-Everyone-Structured-Programming
-This Repository is meant and maintained so that learners can take an idea and understand the course- "C-for-Everyone-Structured-Programming-by-University-of-California-Santa-Cruz" on Coursera.
+# C for Everyone: Structured Programming
+This course is part of the Coding for Everyone: C and C++ Specialization [Coding for Everyone: C and C++ Specialization](https://www.coursera.org/specializations/coding-for-everyone) which is available on [coursera](https://www.coursera.org/) offered by **University of Califormia, Santa Cruz**.

+  Here you will find my solutions of the assignments.

+:smile: Happy Learning!!!